nataly-paredes/Ops/README.md

 ## 📖 The Business Story

-A regional logistics company operating across 5 warehouse locations was experiencing **rising operational costs, missed SLAs, and inconsistent throughput** across sites — but leadership had no unified view of where the problems were or why they were happening.
+A regional logistics company operating across 5 warehouse locations was experiencing **rising operational costs, missed SLAs, and inconsistent throughput** across sites, but leadership had no unified view of where the problems were or why they were happening.

 As the BI Engineer on this engagement, I was brought in to:
 1. Identify where the pain points lived (region, shift, process type)